fioriandrea/bfjq/README.md

 ./bf.jq examples/wc.b --rawfile input /dev/stdin < bf.jq
 ```

-The difference between `bf.jq` and `bf-labels.jq` is that `bf-labels.jq` precomputes positions of matching square brackets and thus is the faster implementation.
-They are otherwise the same.

 # Examples

 Example brainfuck programs can be found in the `examples` directory.
 These examples were taken from [brainfuck.org](https://brainfuck.org/) and are licensed under [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).